omarreis/BoatAttitude/README.md

 the boat.

 ## rotation quaternion
-Firemonkey 3D uses TControl3D.RotationAngle to set object rotations.
+Firemonkey 3D uses TControl3D.RotationAngle vector to set object rotations.
 These are known as Euler angles.
 Using rotation angles in this way has a couple problems.
 Setting Euler angles can lead to the so called "gymbal lock", with loss of freedom degree.
 It is better to use quaternions to set object rotations.